mubaraqwahab/thinkdev/README.md

 * Avoid heading levels `h4` and lower; stick to `h1`, `h2`, and `h3`.

-* Horizontal slides should be separated by two lines, but vertical slides by a single line.
+* Horizontal slides should be separated by three empty lines, but vertical slides by two lines.
+  Consecutive opening or closing slide tags should be separated by a single line.
 For example:
    ```md
    <section>